DianZzzz/DianZzzz.github.io/_finance/CFA/Asset-Allocation.md

 - The asset allocations inherit the estimation errors in the original inputs
 - The approach lacks a foundation in theory

-### Monto Carlo Simulation
-- Able to incorporate chanegs of variables overtime
-- Able to incorporate statistical properties outside normal distribution such as skewness and kurtosis
-- Able to incorporate alternative assets

 ### Surplus Optimization

+Use MVO to determine an efficient frontier based on the surplus with its volatility as measure of risk

 U = E(R) - 0.005 * λ * σ^2
+where
-where E(R) = surplus return = (Δ in asset value - Δ in liability value) / Initial asset value Δ in liability value = time value of money for the liabilities + any expected changes in the discount rate and future cash flows over the planning horizon
+E(R) = surplus return = (Δ in asset value - Δ in liability value) / Initial asset value σ^2 = variance of surplus return
-- Assumes linear correlation between assets and liabilities
-- Can apply to any funded ratio
-- Single period model

 ### Hedging/Return-Seeking Portfolio Approach
 - Assumes both linear and nonlinear correlation between assets and liabilities